IdPv5 upgrade guide

 The Shibboleth Windows IdP upgrade instructions are available on the Shibboleth Project site for reference: https://shibboleth.atlassian.net/wiki/spaces/IDP5/pages/3199500925/Upgrading

-You must be on Shibboleth IdP v4.3.3 before proceeding with the upgrade to v5.1.2 and have addressed any deprecations.
+You must be on Shibboleth IdP v4.3.3 before proceeding with the upgrade to v5.1.x and have addressed any deprecation warnings.

 Check the currently installed version